Himanshi04660/Cognifyz_Technologies/README.md

 Types of cuisines served:
 1) Restaurant locations
 2) Customer ratings
+3) Price range distribution
-3) Online delivery availability
+4) Online delivery availability
 By analyzing this data, we aim to extract key patterns and trends that could be useful for business decision-making in the food industry.

 Tasks Covered
-The notebook Level1_tasks.ipynb contains multiple data analysis tasks categorized under Level 1 of the internship.
+The notebook Level1_tasks.ipynb contains multiple data analysis tasks categorized under Level 1.

 The tasks are: